Parking Rules & Regulations

 - SPAC Permits: Issued to non-University affiliated members of the Henry Crown Sports Pavilion and Norris Aquatics Center (SPAC).

 Visitors with handicapped license plates or placards from a government agency may park in designated handicapped spaces or at parking meters.
 University parking permits are required in non-handicapped spaces.

 Faculty, staff (including permanent non-university staff) and students with handicapped license plates or placards must purchase a main campus permit.

-Faculty, staff and students requesting a parking exemption for medical reasons must possess valid handicapped registration.
+Faculty, staff and students requesting main campus parking for medical reasons must possess valid handicapped registration.

 See Fees & Payment for assessments and how to pay tickets.